Summer is right around the corner and Summer Time-of-Use (TOU) and Tiered Pricing is here!

 For more information on how we’re building towards improved reliability, visit our Capital Rebuild page.

-Oshawa, Ontario – Since 2017, Oshawa Power has proudly joined together with the Royal Canadian Legion Branch 43 in raising banners across Downtown Oshawa to honour and memorialize our veterans.
-This year, we had the honour of raising an additional 19 banners, bringing the program’s total count to 86 memorials.
+Each fall since 2017, we have joined together with the Royal Canadian Legion Branch 43 to install these banners recognizing local heroes around the Downtown Core.
+This year, we had the honour of raising an additional 15 banners, bringing the program’s total count to 101 memorials.

 We offer our sincere gratitude to the brave individuals who fought for our freedoms and for the great nation of Canada.
 Your sacrifice will never be forgotten.